Creating a task definition using the console - Amazon Elastic Container Service

 Expand Container timeouts, and then configure the following:

-• To configure the time wait before giving up on resolving dependencies for a container, for Start time, enter the number of seconds.
+• To configure the time to wait before giving up on resolving dependencies for a container, for Start timeout, enter the number of seconds.

-• To configure the time to wait before the container is stopped if it doesn't exit normally on its own, for Stop time, enter the number of seconds.
+• To configure the time to wait before the container is stopped if it doesn't exit normally on its own, for Stop timeout, enter the number of seconds.

 Container network settings